Tennessee–Bulgaria National Guard Partnership: FY2012 highlights

-In FY12, the Army Rote Cadet Command executed the Culture and Language Proficiency Program.
-This is the very first time when American cadets came in Bulgaria to interact with their Bulgarian counterparts.
+In FY12, the Army Reserve Cadet Command executed the Culture and Language Proficiency Program.
+This is the very first time that American cadets have come to Bulgaria to interact with their Bulgarian counterparts.
 The event has contributed to the increased adaptability of the U.S. participants when in a new environment and enriched their skill set to cope with a different and unknown cultural context.
 On the other hand, the Bulgarian General Harizanov, who runs the National Military University, has conveyed in his letter of gratitude to MG Haston, that his students and NCOs’ marks were dramatically improved and gives the credit to this bilateral event in particular.
-Furthermore, the very same event will be executed in FY13 and this time there will be three rotations of American cadets who will be at three different military installations.
+Furthermore, the very same event will be executed in FY13, and this time there will be three rotations of American cadets who will be at three different military installations.

 Ten SPP events have been executed: